Deepika0701/Backend-Notes/README.md

 ## Access and Refresh Token
-For more detailed information about how refresh tokens and access tokens work, refer to the [Backend Notes](refresh-accessToken.md).
+For more detailed information about how refresh tokens and access tokens work, refer to the [Refresh and Access Token](refresh-accessToken.md).